(photo by liz marchese)

 was released in Spring of ’08!

 I live in a 150 year old house in NJ with a wild, out of control English garden,

-a loving and supportive husband Jay, and a two sweet baby girls, Clara and Lillian.
+a loving and supportive husband Jay, and two sweet daughters.

 Lately I spend most of my days having fun with my girls,

 baking cakes and making critters, reading books & other simple things.

 About the bears

 Each wee bear, cat, bunny or bird is made of Merino wool by a process